Courier Companies: The Honeymoon Stage

 1. They may fall into a false sense of a self-assured position, or they simply don’t care; once they have your account, they don’t believe that you will “file for divorce” and part ways.

-How Not to be Just Another Pretty Face
+How NOT to Be Just Another Pretty Face

 Truthfully, there is no perfect guarantee that courier companies won't drop the ball, but there are some steps you can take to remedy a deteriorating situation including:

-1. Contact your courier to let them know that you are dissatisfied with their service.
+4. Contact your courier to let them know that you are dissatisfied with their service.
 Few people ever voice their displeasure to the source for any type of service company.